 Social Media Best Practices

-Social media is a dynamic environment, therefore it is essential that University-sponsored social media is consistently maintained, properly branded, and have responsible, respectful administrators to monitor posts and comments.
-This helps to create a positive public perception of both the social identity and the University.
+Social media is a dynamic environment.
+Therefore, it is essential that University-sponsored social media is consistently maintained, properly branded and responsibly monitored by administrators.
+This helps to create a positive public perception of both the University and its social media identity.

 Maintaining a Social Media Presence

-Content needs to be current and posted in a timely manner; this includes monitoring and updating.
-Response to feedback in a timely manner will help build a positive relationship between the site and its audience.
+Content needs to be current and posted in a timely manner, and this includes monitoring and updating.
+Timely response to feedback will help build a positive relationship between you and your audience.

-Though it is ideal to be the first to post on a particular topic, make sure all of the details and facts are accurate, and proofread before posting.
-It is easier to ensure posts are accurate from the start rather than having to delete or correct posts later.
+Though it is ideal to be the first to post on a particular topic, make sure all details and facts are accurate.
+In addition, proofread before posting.
+It is easier to ensure posts are accurate from the start than it is to delete or correct posts later.
 Give credit where credit is due by linking to stories or appropriate sources.
-This will not only help generate traffic, but it will help to build the social community.
+This will not only help generate traffic but also will help build your social community.

 Remember that anything that goes online lives there forever, so be thoughtful and confident in the posts that are shared.
-Ensure that content is relevant and credible, whether it be original material or content shared from another site.
-Know who in the organization to contact if there are issues or crises that arise.
+Ensure that content is relevant and credible, whether it is original material or content shared from another site.
+Know who in the organization to contact if issues or crises arise.

 Our identity mark is the most recognizable part of the Purdue academic brand.
 Therefore, consistency is important.
 The logo should be displayed properly when used on University-sponsored social media presences.
 Departments and other subunits should identify their college, school or department in the name (their social identity) or in the description section of each account.